 Aristotle, however believed imitation was a creative and educational process, and that

 skills required to do it well could be taught, learned and developed over time.
 Some art schools today teach skills in drawing as Aristotle might have imagined.
 How infants learn from the adults around them is through imitation.

 But as I look at the art works around my house I often wonder what these philosophers might have thought of contemporary art forms?
 Imitation has become irrelevant in many ways.
 Contemporary Art is more about reaction.
 It can engender a feeling or a thought that may trigger a conversation.
 Imitation might be the seed for an abstract concept but to the viewer may offer a completely different interpretation to what the artist originally conceived.
 But that’s fine.
 We don’t seek absolute truth and knowledge like Plato.
 What we seek is the reaction art

 creates in ourselves as we look at a work: the emotion, the appreciation, the transcendence to something outside of the ordinary.
 And yet embedded in our everyday lives at home as we surround ourselves with contemporary art.

 Perhaps Aristotle saw that capability in human understanding.
 Whilst he didn’t speak much about individual artistic expression he appreciated that skill and knowledge was required and that we could learn and understand about life by looking at art.

-Stories about The Collective Founding group – a group dedicated to buying, collecting and sharing contemporary art in the home for the last sixteen years.
+Stories about The Collective Founding group – a group dedicated to buying, collecting and sharing contemporary art in the home for the last twenty years.
 Written by group member, Marie-Louise Collard, it is based on personal experience.